 But first, what the sam hill IS a style guide, you might be wondering?

-It will also make sure that you are using the same colors, fonts, design elements, etc throughout ALL the aspects of your business.
+It will also make sure that you are using the same colors, fonts, design elements, etc throughout ALL of the different aspects of your online business.
 Without one, it's easy for your brand to be inconsistent and sloppy and just sort of slosh out all over the place like soup sloshing out of a bowl.
-Get my drift?

 It might seem overwhelming at first, but this process is actually really fun and we're gonna go through it step by step.
 Think of this blog post as one detailed to-do list and follow it in order!
 And that's an order.
 Hehe.
 Okay, let's get started!

-1. Identify your ideal audience.
+1. Identify your ideal client.

 2. Pick 3 words to describe your brand.